Roswell, New Mexico, minor league baseball history: The ballparks

 In 1937, the Roswell Sunshiners played home minor league games at League Park.
 The ballpark had a capacity of 1,200 and dimensions (left, center, right) of 330–500–425.

 Beginning in 1949, the Roswell minor league teams were reported to have played home games at Fair Park Stadium.
 The ballpark was also called "Rocket Park" at times.

-Fair Park Stadium is still in use.
+The Fair Park Stadium is still in use today under a new name.
 The ballpark is now called "Joe Bauman Baseball Stadium" and hosts the Roswell Invaders.
-The location is 900 Block East Poe, Roswell, New Mexico.
+The ballpark location is 900 Block East Poe in Roswell, New Mexico.